-Auditor-General of Queensland's Report to Parliament No. 5 for 2009-Management of patient flow through Queensland Hospitals monitor compliance with implemented patient flow frameworks, policies and procedures and take action to address non-compliance with approved policies
+Auditor-General of Queensland's Report to Parliament No. 5 for 2009-Management of patient flow through Queensland Hospitals take action to address non-compliance with approved policies

 In 2009 the Auditor-General released Report to Parliament No.5 for 2009 - Management of patient flow through Queensland Hospitals.
 It was commissioned to determine if suitable systems were in place to ensure the efficient, effective management of patient flow in Queensland public hospitals.
 The Auditor-General recommended Queensland Health: